How to publish books in Tamil?

 To know all about Unicode, you can visit unicode.org, if you wish to.
 I don't want to write anything more on Unicode here.
 Because, I think what all I have written above itself will take some time for one to read, assimilate and take action based on them.I myself have PageMaker, InDesign, CorelDraw, etc. How can I type in Tamil in these Adobe/Corel products myself?

-Please read pagemaker-photoshop.html.
+Please read pagemaker-photoshop.php.
 You have all the information you need to start typing seamlessly in Tamil in Adobe Photoshop, Adobe PageMaker, Adobe InDesign, Corel's CorelDraw, etc.Even after reading all of the above, I have certain more queries to clarify.
 What shall I do?

 For any doubts on the above, always feel free to write in Azhagi's Facebook Group.
 I shall definitely answer, to the best extent possible.
 I shall also try to augment this page with additional information, if any, in future.